When to visit the vet?

 Prevention

-Regular veterinary examinations can help detect liver diseases early before they progress.
-For dogs that are prone to liver diseases, a special diet may be recommended to support liver function and reduce the risk of inflammation.
+Regular veterinary check-ups can help detect liver diseases early before they progress.
+For dogs prone to liver disease, a special diet may be recommended to support liver function and reduce the risk of inflammation.

 Outlook on current research